-Japanese safety standards and regulations are not publically available.
+While the Japanese Government is active in various international standards fora, these standards and regulations are not necessarily used by the Japanese operators.
 There is, therefore, no possibility for foreign manufacturers to know exactly what requirements must be fulfilled.
 Furthermore each operator can in principle have their own testing requirements as there is no legislation on exactly what safety requirements need to be fulfilled.